 On the 7th December 2017 Kenilworth School and Sixth Form was officially awarded World class Schools accreditation.
 The awards ceremony took place at Churchill College, Cambridge University.

 Unlike many accreditations that a school can be awarded with; the whole application process was organised by a small group of students who were selected by senior staff to represent the school.

-We are very proud of the students who worked so hard in successfully completeing the application process, they truly fantastic ambassadors for Kenilworth School.
+We are very proud of the students who worked so hard in successfully completing the application process.
+They are truly fantastic ambassadors for Kenilworth School.

-World Class School status can only be gained if a school is classes as already being Ofsted Outstadning and is recommended by another World Class School.
-Currently there are only 60 World Class Schools, in the country.
+World Class School status can only be gained if a school is classed as already being Ofsted Outstanding and is recommended by another World Class School.
+Currently there are only 60 World Class Schools in the country.